SamantaMancini/Start2Impact---Node-JS-project/README.md

 - `npm run start` for production
 - `npm run dev` for development
+If it works should show the text: Db connected successfully!!!

-Use CRUD method for testing.
+Use CRUD method on postman for try the APIs.

 ## :e-mail: Contact Me